diversen/pebble-framework-docs/src-docs/100-Router.md

 You can add middleware to you application.
 Middleware are just `callables` which will be called before hitting the controller method.
-You may specify multiple middleware `callables`.
+You may specify multiple middleware callables.

 Middleware are called in the order that they are added to your `Router` instance.

-Middleware `callables` will receive the same `$params` as your controller.
+And the middleware callables will receive the same parameters as your controller.

-The second parameter of a `callable` is an `object`, which is passed around from middleware to middleware.
+The second parameter of a callable is an `object`, which is passed from middleware to middleware.
 And finally it will be sent to the controller method.
 In the controller method the middleware object is also the second parameter.

 Here is a controller where both `$params` and `$middleware_object` are used:

 <!-- include: src/HomeController.php -->

-Then create your application like this:
+Create an application like this:

 <!-- include: examples/router_middleware/index.php -->

-You can run this example using:
+Run this example using:

     php -S localhost:8000 -t examples/router_middleware